fingerprintjs/fingerprintjs-pro-react-native/README.md

 - Using inside Expo [environment](https://docs.expo.dev) is not supported right now.

 ## License
-This library is MIT licensed.
+This project is licensed under the [MIT license](https://github.com/fingerprintjs/fingerprintjs-pro-react-native/blob/main/LICENSE).